 Because healthy skin does involve both an internal and external approach, I thought it would be a good idea share some secrets with you, so that you can have glowing skin, as well.

-Think about it… if your skin absorbed water, you’d blow up like a balloon every time it rained or each time you showered.
-The only way to truly hydrate your skin is by drinking (filtered) water internally.
+The only true way to truly hydrate your skin from within is by drinking plenty of water.
 Water helps to clear toxins from the body, and helps transport essential nutrients and oxygen to the skin cells.

 If you’re not a big fan of drinking water, try adding fruit or vegetables to it, like lemon, berries or cucumber.
-Herbal tea (decaffeined) is another great way to get hydrated, and you also reap the benefits of the wonderful nutritional properties of these additions.
+Decaffeinated herbal teas are another great way to get hydrated, and you also reap the benefits of the wonderful nutritional properties of these additions.

 Take your Probiotics